 Herford N. Elliott Trust

-In the early 1970s, wildlife enthusiast Herford N. Elliott established the Herford N. Elliott Charitable Trust and named Girl Scouts of the USA (GSUSA) as a beneficiary.
-In 1977, GSUSA formed the Elliott Wildlife Values Project*.
-Since then, the Elliott Wildlife Values Project has instilled girls with a lifelong commitment to the environment and wildlife conservation, thanks to Herford Elliott's vision.
+In the early 1970s, wildlife enthusiast Herford N. Elliott established the Herford N. Elliott Charitable Trust and named Girl Scouts of the USA (GSUSA) a beneficiary.
+In 1977, GSUSA formed the Elliott Wildlife Values Project (EWVP)* and, since then, the project has instilled girls with a lifelong commitment to the environment and wildlife conservation through hands-on nature experiences—available to them because of Herford Elliott's vision and generosity.

-The EWVP fosters the Girl Scout Mission: building girls of courage, confidence, and character, who make the world a better place.
-Girls develop science, outdoor, and leadership skills through girl-led, cooperative activities, in which they learn by doing.
+The mission of the EWVP-Girl Scout partnership is to develop girls as leaders, especially as leaders in wildlife conservation and environmental stewardship efforts that positively impact their communities and the world.
+Its objective is to foster the Girl Scout mission—building girls of courage, confidence, and character, who make the world a better place.
+Through the EWVP, girls develop science, outdoor, and leadership skills through girl-led, cooperative activities, in which they learn by doing.
 In the process, they:

-- Connect with nature, the outdoors, and their local and global communities; network with environmental experts; and investigate career opportunities.
+- Connect with nature, the outdoors, and their local and global communities, network with environmental experts, and investigate career opportunities; and

 - Take action to identify community and environmental needs, positively impact the environment, and educate and inspire others to act as stewards of the earth and its wildlife.